kyeah/kick-rs/README.md

 The Real Kickstarter
 =====================

 A mini-Kickstarter application and CLI playground for identifying issues in current Rust ORMs and command-line parsers.
+Also James told me to make this.

 ## Usage